sanja7s/positive_stress_in_companies/README.md

 This is a repository for code and data of the research project on Positive Stress in S&P 500 Companies.

+* The research paper from this repository is available on [arxiv.org](https://arxiv.org/abs/2107.12362).

 ![Four Stress Types](/figures/quadrants.png?raw=true "Quadrants")

 ## Background

 * We analysed over 400K company reviews to characterize companies in terms of four types of stress: negative stress, positive stress, passive, and low stress companies.
 * Our analysis reveals the links between the four stress types through time and a major financial crisis, as well as the link between a company stress type and its stock price.

-For this template project:

-* The research paper from this repository is available on [arxiv.org](https://arxiv.org/abs/2107.12362).

 ## Structure